cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - support for inclined gauges in 2Dcabs, see http://www.elvastower.com/forums/index.php?/topic/34517-enable-inclined-gauges-in-2d-cabs/
 - bug fix for http://www.elvastower.com/forums/index.php?/topic/34572-new-player-trains-dont-show-train-brakes-in-hud/
 - bug fix for http://www.elvastower.com/forums/index.php?/topic/34565-tt-crash-when-forming-new-train-player/
-- NEW: support for ETCS L2 planning area, by césarbl, see http://www.elvastower.com/forums/index.php?/topic/34577-planning-area-of-the-etcs-dmi/
+- support for ETCS L2 planning area, by césarbl, see http://www.elvastower.com/forums/index.php?/topic/34577-planning-area-of-the-etcs-dmi/
-- NEW: support for animation of pantographs in 2D cabs, see http://www.elvastower.com/forums/index.php?/topic/34604-2d-cabs-wipers-animation/page__view__findpost__p__265101 ,
+- support for animation of pantographs in 2D cabs, see http://www.elvastower.com/forums/index.php?/topic/34604-2d-cabs-wipers-animation/page__view__findpost__p__265101 ,
 with the contribution of Paolo.
+- NEW: extended support for ETCS L2 planning area, and introduced support for braking distance and text area, by césar BL
+- NEW: bug fix for http://www.elvastower.com/forums/index.php?/topic/34633-unhandled-exception-overflow-in-win7/page__view__findpost__p__265463 , by mbm_OR
+- NEW: added specific check existence of requested signal type in TCS hook.